pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

-# Dockerfile-based builds
+# Use Dockerfile-based builds with Supply Chain Choreographer

+This topic explains how you can use Dockerfile-based builds with Supply Chain Choreographer.

-For any source-based supply chains, that is supply chains that are not taking a pre-built image, when you specify the new `dockerfile` parameter in a Workload the builds switch from using Kpack to using Kaniko.
-Kaniko is an open-source tool for building container images from a Dockerfile even without privileged root access.
+For any source-based supply chains, when you specify the new `dockerfile` parameter in a workload, the builds switch from using Kpack to using Kaniko.
+Source-based supply chains are supply chains that don't take a pre-built image.
+Kaniko is an open-source tool for building container images from a Dockerfile without running Docker inside a container.

 <table>
   <tr>